-In order to fuel growth, more and more B2B marketers are using B2B marketing intent data to personalize their content further and maximize conversion rates.
-Unlike tracking a B2C consumer, the dynamics of tracking B2B buyer intent data are more intricate.
+To fuel growth, more and more B2B marketers are using B2B marketing intent data to personalize their content further and maximize conversion rates.
+The bottom line is – how well do you know your consumer?

+Understanding the data your company collects will not only give you leverage over what to offer but will also match with the intent of the target user.
 For instance, take a look at the interest-based targeting program launched by LinkedIn that integrates profile data with intent signals to improve targeting efforts.
 It aims to move towards objective-based advertising by serving relevant ads and content to align with a member’s professional interests.
 LinkedIn’s Director of Product, Abhishek Shrivastava says, “A lot of B2B targeting is based on reaching accounts or looking at job titles and so forth, and that is something we’re trying to change by combining profile data with expressions of intent to make the targeting more compelling.”
 With the help of its self-serve ad platform, it is now easier to strengthen your influence with the buyer group within your target accounts.

 If you’re looking to strengthen your martech stack, then user intent should be your weapon of choice.
 The fact that it has taken the world of B2B organizations by storm not only makes it the need of the hour but also the driving force of sales and marketing efforts.

 How do you understand user intent?

 When you enter a search term into a search engine like Google or DuckDuckGo, the motivation that drives you to click on a link on the search results page is called user intent.
 You can use components like word count, images, and any common characteristics among pages that rank for a specific search term on a search engine to understand the user intent that is being satisfied by that search term.

 In SEO, user intent or search intent has more priority than individual keywords.
 If your content can satisfy the intention of a person when they look for something online, then your chances of ranking higher on the results page increase.